 Although the ultimate aim of internet censorship is to prevent the development of a left-wing, socialist movement, in the short term some far right internet sites and figures have been censored.
 This has a twofold reactionary affect.
 Firstly, the targeting of obviously odious far right racist figures, the capitalist state is giving itself a progressive cover to the escalating censorship.
 Secondly, it allows these far-right figures to posture as defenders of free speech and bolsters their “victim/anti-establishment” narrative.
 In reality these figures are backed up powerful sections of the ruling class and if and when the social forces they represent gain power, they will ruthlessly suppress the free speech of others.

-The attempts to revoke Julian’s asylum are a watershed in the descent of the international order into criminality and impunity.
-Protests must build an international movement of the youth and working class to demand freedom for Julian as part of a broader campaign against war, censorship and to defend democratic rights!
+The imprisonment of Julian’s asylum and Chelsea Manning are a watershed in the descent of the international order into criminality and impunity.
+Classconsious.org has organised several rounds of international protests against these developments.
+An international movement of the youth and working class must be built to demand freedom for Julian and Chelsea as part of a broader campaign against war, censorship and to defend democratic rights!
+Classconscious.org has also argued that this movement must be orientated to the working class and far right infiltration of the movement must be fought and exposed.